DickerDackel/lfo/README.md

 Resets the start time of the lfo to the current time.
-With short `periods`, this will most likely not be relevant, but an lfo can also run for a very long time, e.g. to ramp up enemy spawns over a level, and you don't want to have your deep in its cycle when the next level begins.
+With short `periods`, this will most likely not be relevant, but an lfo can also run for a very long time, e.g. to ramp up enemy spawns over a level, and you don't want to have it deep in its cycle when the next level begins.

 #### `lfo.freeze() -> None`, `lfo.unfreeze() -> None`, `lfo.is_frozen() -> bool`